vcz-fr/TheFollowUp/_posts/2018/02/2018-02-23-lets-encrypt-wildcard-postponed.md

     url: "https://community.letsencrypt.org/t/acmev2-and-wildcard-launch-delay/53654"
     dead: false

-tweet: "Quality comes first with SSL certificates, especially when they cover one domain and its subdomains."
+message: "Quality comes first with SSL certificates, especially when they cover one domain and its subdomains."
 ---